In Toggl, there are three basic user access levels:

 - View the Project Dashboard for all projects

-User groups can be created from the Workspace Settings page.
+User groups can be created from the User Groups tab in the Team page.
 Their purpose is to make managing larger teams/workspaces easier.
 Instead of adding each individual team member to every project, you can create a user group instead and add the group to the project.

 User groups are also useful when new members join the team.
 Instead of adding them to all the projects in the workspace, you simply assign them to the relevant user group.